machinateur/android-chrome-tab-transfer/README.md

 ## How it works

 The `adb`, which is part of the android platform tools, is used to forward http calls via the usb connection.
 What http calls, you ask?
-I present to you the[chrome devtools protocol](https://chromedevtools.github.io/devtools-protocol/).
+I present to you the [chrome devtools protocol](https://chromedevtools.github.io/devtools-protocol/).

 > The Chrome DevTools Protocol allows for tools to instrument, inspect, debug and profile Chromium, Chrome and other
 > Blink-based browsers.